stefanomasini/wellkept/README.md

     ➜ wellkept edit project1

+## Using secrets

+### run
+You can run any program through `wellkept` and all secrets contained in the specified domain will be passed to the program in the form of environment variables.

+    ➜ wellkept run project1 <program> ...arguments

 ## Migrating from envchain
 If you are using `envchain` and want to migrate secrets to `wellkept`, you can easily do so by simply listing the envchain namespaces and `wellkept` will create a new file-vault with the exported secrets, divided in domains matching the original